Arrowhead Fish and Game Conservation Club Inc

 Do I need to wear eye and ear protection?
 Yes.

 What weapon’s can I use?
 Only California legal.
 Court rules change rapidly, you must be upon to date with the rulings.
+California legal only.
 Range Master ruling is final.